FORTH-ICS-INSPIRE/artemis/README.md

 ## Getting Started

 These instructions will get you a copy of the ARTEMIS tool up and running on your local machine for testing purposes.
+For a detailed view of the ARTEMIS system architecture please check architecture.txt.

 ### Dependencies